MikeYEG/Smart-driveway-gate/README.md

 Free ssl certificates provided by open source CA called <a href = "https://letsencrypt.org/">LetsEncrypt</a>.
 This allow for secure channel when connecting to the pi API.

-## Issues

-Two issues optimization and lack of security.

 ## Contribute

 Please feel free to add and revise.